-Project evaluations, carried out during the past ten years, has cited the ILO Timor-Leste's 'embedded approach' as a core strength in ensuring efficiency, effectiveness and sustainability of the interventions and an excellent modality to engage with national institutions in Fragile States' settings.
-In this regard, by acknowledging that state building is primarily an endogenous process and by putting recipient institutions on the driver seat, the embedded approach echoes the New Deal's principles and provides durable, sound and context-specific support to countries on their pathway out of fragility.
+Project evaluations carried out during the past ten years have cited the ILO Timor-Leste's 'embedded approach' as a core strength in ensuring efficiency, effectiveness and sustainability of interventions and an excellent modality for engaging with national institutions in Fragile State settings.
+In this way, by acknowledging that state-building is primarily an endogenous process involving the placing of recipient institutions in the driving seat, the embedded approach echoes the New Deal's principles and provides durable, sound and context-specific support to countries on their pathway out of fragility.